google/fonts/README.md

 Some fonts use the Apache 2 license.
 The Ubuntu fonts use the Ubuntu Font License v1.0.

-The SIL Open Font License has an option for copyright holders to include a Reserved Font Name requirement, and this is option is used with some of the fonts.
+The SIL Open Font License has an option for copyright holders to include a Reserved Font Name requirement, and this option is used with some of the fonts.
 If you modify those fonts, please take care of this important detail.

 ## Source Files